How to lower high cortisol levels naturally?

 Foods high in magnesium may naturally reduce cortisol levels

-Seeds, nuts, banana, avocado, pepper, meat and fish are the richest foods in vitamin B6.
+Seeds, nuts, bananas, avocados, pepper, meat and fish are the richest foods in vitamin B6.
 Additionally, consuming foods with vitamin B6 promotes weight loss.

 Moreover, spinach, turnip greens, chickpeas, peanuts, broccoli, bread, and cabbage are common foods high in folate.